 As a buyer, you have no obligation to pay your realtor for their time and for all the work they do on your behalf during a real estate transaction.
 Realtors get paid commissions only when the sale of a property closes, and this money comes from the seller of the property.
 Because this is how real estate works, you can see why it’s very unfair to ask more than one unassociated realtor to work for you at the same time, because only one realtor will end up making the commission and the other person won’t get paid for all the work they did for you.
 Just like realtors get reputations for being good or bad, so do buyers and sellers!
 You want to be sure you are fair and transparent when working with your realtor, as you don’t want realtors not wanting to work with you again in the future because you were not a good client as a buyer.

-If you work with a team, like the Evans Group, then it’s a great thing to have two realtors working for you.
-Why?
-Because unlike two realtors who are not associated with one another, a realtor team work for the same company and will end up splitting the commission at the end, so you get two people working for you and no one is cheated out of payment.
-This is the best scenario if you can find a good team.
+If you work with a team, like the Evans Group, then it’s a great thing to have two realtors or more working for you.
 The Evans Group has a great reputation and so we get many people coming to us to buy San Antonio real estate because we can do more work for them than a single realtor.

 The advantages of working with a realtor are numerous.
 Realtors are licensed with the state and know all current laws and regulations concerning home buying.
 They can answer any questions you may have and make the process a lot smoother for all parties involved.
 (If they cannot answer the questions, they will know where to find that answer and seek it out for you – at least the good ones will).
 They know their local communities very well and can offer insights and other facts that will help you make better buying decisions and make you happier with your new purchase.
 They can offer advise if you get conflicting information from different vendors (like say, your bank and your insurance company).
 In short, they are an amazing resource and give you a great advantage over trying to purchase a home on your own.